 One common symptom that nurses experience when nursing fatigue is building up is lack of sleep.
 Over time, the stress from work can build up and affect the amount of sleep that one gets.

-A lack of sleep can arise from waking up in the middle of the night due to thoughts of the stressful interactions that might arise from the challenges incurred over the next day, or being unable to fall asleep when lying down due to stressors that occured during that day.
+A lack of sleep can arise from waking up in the middle of the night due to thoughts of the stressful interactions that might arise from the challenges incurred over the next day, or being unable to fall asleep when lying down due to stressors that occurred during that day.

 Another common symptom of nursing fatigue can include learning or recall errors.
 These types of symptoms occur when individuals have difficulty learning new tasks, or recalling information about things they were told or taught in the past.

 Another common symptom might be behavioral or judgemental lapses.
 These lapses occur when individuals can act in ways they didn’t intend to, or make judgements without thinking of all the consequences of their actions.